Eleanor of Provence: Queen consort

+Wedding and coronation

 Eleanor was married to King Henry III of England on 14 January 1236.
-She had never seen him prior to the wedding at Canterbury Cathedral and had never set foot in his kingdom.
+At the time, she was either 12 or 13 years old, while he was 28.
+She had never seen Henry prior to the wedding at Canterbury Cathedral and had never set foot in his kingdom.
 Edmund Rich, Archbishop of Canterbury, officiated.
 She was dressed in a shimmering golden dress that fitted tightly at the waist and flared out to wide pleats at her feet.
 The sleeves were long and lined with ermine.
-After riding to London the same day where a procession of citizens greeted the bridal pair, Eleanor was crowned queen consort of England in a ceremony at Westminster Abbey which was followed by a magnificent banquet with the entire nobility in full attendance.
+After riding to London the same day where a procession of citizens greeted the bridal pair, Eleanor was crowned queen consort of England in a ceremony at Westminster Abbey planned by Henry which was followed by a magnificent banquet with the entire nobility in full attendance.
 Her love for her husband grew significantly from 1236 onward.

-Unpopularity

-Eleanor was a loyal and faithful consort to Henry, but she brought in her retinue a large number of uncles and cousins, "the Savoyards", and her influence with the King and her unpopularity with the English barons created friction during Henry's reign.
-Her uncle William of Savoy became a close advisor of her husband, displacing and displeasing English barons.

-Though Eleanor and Henry supported different factions at times, she was made regent of England when her husband left for Gascony in 1253.
-Eleanor was devoted to her husband's cause, stoutly contested Simon de Montfort, and raised troops in France for Henry.